SPACED-MAN/wp-plugin--lando-local-fusion/README.md

 When running on your local instance, this plugin will try to generate a folder in '/wp-content/uploads/' called 'lando-local-fusion', with an 'index.php' file inside.
 If for any reason this folder isn't auto-generated (you'll know if this is the case, if you're experiencing problems), please copy the folder and file to 'wp-content/uploads'.
 You'll see it located in the plugin directory, inside of 'COPY-TO-UPLOADS'

+## Donations

+You might find that this saves you time and/or money.
+A donation of any amount would be very kind and will ensure this is actively maintained.
+Donations can be made here: <https://www.paypal.com/donate/?hosted_button_id=9YRXRN6EJA2DN> -- Thank you!

 ## TO DO
 - Add un/pw field options on the backend, for referencing a pw-protected Panth instance
 - Ensure this solution still works for month/year folders